SAP-samples/btp-developer-guide-cap/documentation/observability/5-deploy-to-kyma.md

 To start streaming logs, metrics and traces from SAP BTP, Kyma runtime to the SAP Cloud Logging service, you need to follow these steps:

-1. Enable the Kyma [Telemetry module](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-telemetry-module) by following the steps described in [Add and Delete a Kyma Module Using Kyma Dashboard](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module).
+1. Add the Kyma [Telemetry module](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-telemetry-module) by following the steps described in [Add and Delete a Kyma Module Using Kyma Dashboard](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module).

 2. An instance of SAP Cloud Logging with OpenTelemetry is enabled to ingest distributed traces and metrics.